jmorris335/ConstraintHg/docs/source/constrainthg_intro.rst

     :align: center
     :name: chg_nonsimple

-    A non-simple hypergraph with a cycle
+    *A non-simple hypergraph with a cycle*

-Though useful to the point of being essential to a constraint hypergraph's Cycles also cause significant technical problems that have to be addressed.
+The ability to represent the graph with a cycle Cycles also cause significant technical problems that have to be addressed.
 The first is that we need a way to identify which instance of a variable is being referenced in the graph, because :math:`x_1` might be related to :math:`x_0`, but :math:`x_{308}` is not!
 So we introduce a *index* that allows us to note which version of a variable we're dealing with.
 ConstraintHg will keep track of indices for us, but whenever we have a cycle (where a variable becomes dependent upon itself) we need to manually indicate the index to employ.

 This occurs in the pendulum when we integrate the values (refer to the last two equations given at the beginning).
 In these cases, we have to indicate that the acceleration :math:`\alpha` being solved for by the model is really :math:`alpha_{i+1}`.
 The way to do this is supplying the ``index_offset`` parameter to the ``add_edge`` function call: